iopay/product-changelog/android/README.md

 ## 2024-12-16 ～ 2024-12-22
- - Develop the new version of ioPya swap UI
+ - Review the ioPay swap code and fix issues that the code is unreasonable

 ## 2024-12-09 ～ 2024-12-15
- -
+ - Develop the new version of ioPay swap UI

 ## 2024-12-02 ～ 2024-12-08
  - Refactored the Get Goated miniApp convert logic